-Using topicals like CBD face cream is pretty self-explanatory.
-Rub them onto the skin and massage the area until the cream gets absorbed, just like you would any non-CBD cream.
+Using topicals, like CBD face cream, is pretty self-explanatory.
+Rub them onto the skin and massage the area until the cream gets absorbed, just like you would with any non-CBD cream.

-CBD creams vary in potency, but generally, it’s OK to use the same amount as you would of regular, non-CBD face cream.
+CBD creams vary in potency, but it’s generally OK to use the same amount you would with a non-CBD face cream.

-Topically are generally safe to use over and over again, but make sure to do a patch test before applying to your entire face — especially if you have reactive skin.
+CBD face creams are generally safe to use over and over again, but make sure to do a patch test before applying them to your entire face — especially if you have reactive skin.

 Because topically applied CBD isn’t absorbed into your bloodstream quite like ingested CBD, creams are unlikely to cause side effects or interact with medication.